DataDog/hiring-engineers/answers.md

 - Any metric from the Integration on your Database with the anomaly function applied.
 - Your custom metric with the rollup function applied to sum up all the points for the past hour into one bucket

-I used Postman to send test requests to the Timeboard API using the Postman Datadog collection.
+#### I used Postman to send test requests to the Timeboard API using the Postman Datadog collection.

 [Using Postman with Datadog APIs](https://docs.datadoghq.com/getting_started/api/)

 API Script Request:

 - <img src="https://datadog-examples.s3.us-east-2.amazonaws.com/UpdatedFiles/2.5+VisualizingData+-+API+Request.png" width="600">

-Please be sure, when submitting your hiring challenge, to include the script that you've used to create this Timeboard.
+Postman Request Body

 ```
 <!-- Postman Request -->